DexterHuang/FlickrPublicFeed-Frontend/README.md

 # Flickr Public Feed

+This app is built using Angular2 as frontend and Express.js as the backend

 Live and hosted version of this app is [HERE](https://flickr-search-a8da6.firebaseapp.com/)

 This project displays Flickr's public feed at home page, and a search function allows user to search images by tags